Blockchainia/eterraverse-grant-supplement/Blockchainia_GDD.md

 ## Conclusion

-Blockchainia: CryptoRoyale combines dynamic FPS game play with deep RPG crafting and pet management, set in a unique world where magic meets technology.
+Eterraverse: CryptoRoyale combines dynamic FPS game play with deep RPG crafting and pet management, set in a unique world where magic meets technology.
 The game is designed to attract both casual and hardcore gamers with its innovative mechanics and rewarding game play loop.